Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 - Will evangelize the brand for you

 All of this adds up to a strong case for focusing on customer experience as part of your culture.
-It’s key to cultivating your digital reputation, upon which many buying decisions are made.
+It’s key to cultivating your online reputation, upon which many buying decisions are made.

 Pro Tip: Communicate with your team to convey the importance of customer experience above all.
 Don’t let bad managers turn a great customer experience into a fountain of negativity.